graph-paper-org/graph-paper/README.md

 A Svelte component library optimized for data visualizations and data apps.

-_note: this project is in alpha, and as such is subject to API changes and restructuring._
+_note: this project is in very early alpha, and as such is subject to API changes and restructuring without notice._

 ## installation